11 Social Media Best Practices and Tips for Startups

 6) Continually assess what's working, what's not, and how to improve

 Unless you analyze your results, you can't know which campaign is working and which is not producing worthwhile results.
-Taking a bird's eye view of all social media activity will give you the needed perspective.
-Fine-tune your campaigns as you regularly evaluate their performance in your market.
+Taking a bird's-eye view of all social media activity will give you the needed perspective.
+Fine-tune your campaigns by regularly evaluating their performance in your market.

 7) Start conversations and stay in them

 Asking questions or asking your readers to do something will start conversations.
 When you get answers and comments, it's up to you to keep the conversation going.
-Check your social media pages for feedback, comments, and questions every day.
+Check your social media pages daily for feedback, comments, and questions.
 Respond quickly and never let a comment go without a response, whether the comment is positive, neutral, or negative.
 This builds relationships.

 8) Engage your audience so they want to share your content